Jach/lgame/examples/README.md

 Here are provided examples showing how to use lgame (and sdl2 under the hood) to accomplish various things.

+Scroll down further if you just want to see some screenshots.

 Most of them are based on corresponding [pygame examples](https://github.com/pygame/pygame/tree/main/examples)